enisz/igdb/README.md

 > Working with non-mandatory fileds requires you to check for availability before accessing them.

 ## Changes
+### v1.0.2 - March 17, 2018 [test]
+ - Modified the [constructor](#initializing-class) to ask only for the API Key.
+The API URL has been changed to be fix for every user (by IGDB).
+ - The API URL and KEY setter and getter methods has been removed.
+ - The API URL and KEY validator methods has been removed
+ - New method for order parameter constructing has been implemented.
+ - [Stringify Options](#stringify-options) method is private again.
+Use the updated endpoint methods instead.
+ - Updated [Endpoint Methods](#endpoints) to accept a second optional parameter to return the constructed URL instead of executing the query.
+ - _basic.php_ example file has been renamed to _basic.example.php_.
+ - _order.php_ example has been added.
+ - _order_subfilter.php_ example has been added.
+ - All example files has been modified with the updated constructor
 ### v1.0.1 - March 16, 2018
  - Added [Changes](#changes) section to the ReadMe
  - Fixed [filter parameter](#filters) constructing; the parameter input has been changed.